RobertElderSoftware/recc/README.txt

 -  unions
 -  long and long long types
 -  float types (float, double, long double)
 -  The standard library.
-Only a small subset of printf is currently implemented.
-Proof of concept malloc works.
+Only a small subset of printf and some filesystem operations are currently implemented.  malloc and free are partially supported.
--  The compiler is not yet self-hosting.
-This is mainly due to the unimplemented parts of the c standard library.
-It may also be necessary to introduce some optimizations in order to reduce the size of the generated code.
+-  The compiler is not yet completely self-hosting.
+This is mainly due to the currently impractical nature of running large programs compiled with the RECC compiler.
+Optimizations will need to be performed before self compilation can be done in a way that is useful.

 * The Kernel *